Health Concerns & Academics

 - Hospitalization: If you are hospitalized and your dean is aware of your hospitalization, then your dean will typically let your professors know that you need to be away from campus due to an emergency.
 If you are hospitalized, then you need to follow the return process described in the student handbook before returning to classes and the residence halls.

-- Injuries: If you have sustained an injury and need help coordinating your care, transportation, academics, housing, or other concerns, please reach out to Student Health and Wellness and your assigned dean.
+- Injuries: If you have sustained an injury and need help coordinating your care, academics, housing, or other concerns, please reach out to Student Health and Wellness and your assigned dean.
 (See above steps for more details.)

 For faculty and staff: